mattcarlotta/env/README.md

 ### Encrypt/Decrypt algorithm

-The `algorithm` argument is a `string` that is dependent on OpenSSL, see list below for examples.
+The `algorithm` argument is a `string` that is dependent on OpenSSL.
 On recent OpenSSL releases, `openssl list -cipher-algorithms` (`openssl list-cipher-algorithms` for older versions of OpenSSL) will display the available cipher algorithms for your version.

 ### Encrypt/Decrypt envs